Rhodes Wins Award

 Alumn’s Band Nabs Grammy

 Tenor saxophonist/flutist/clarinetist Chris Bullock (BM ’03) is actively touring with Snarky Puppy, a 12-piece New York and Dallas-based ensemble playing music to “move the brain and booty.”
-They’ve just released a live CD/DVD called “We Like It Here,” following a 2014 Grammy Award for Best R&B Performance.
-The band is in the middle of an international tour.
-In March they appear at the Capetown Jazz Fest (South Africa).
-In April they’ll record a new album with an orchestra in Europe then continue on tour overseas.
+Earlier this year, they released a live CD/DVD called “We Like It Here,” following a 2014 Grammy Award for Best R&B Performance.
+The band has also been touring internationally and recorded a new album with an orchestra in Europe.

 Class Assignment Lands National Recognition